StavrosNe/Bsplines/README.md

 # B-Spline Fitting

-This repository contains code for fitting a B-spline to a dataset, plotting the fit, and displaying the spline subcomponents \( c_i N_i(x) \).
+This repository contains code for fitting a B-spline to a dataset, plotting the fit, and displaying the spline subcomponents.

 ## Overview